Author Information

 This is a pre-1923 historical reproduction that was curated for quality.
 Quality assurance was conducted on each of these books in an attempt to remove books with imperfections introduced by the digitization process.
 Though we have made best efforts ...

-The Touchstone was Edith Wharton's first published novella, and it's spare, perhaps even underwritten.
-Even so, this Faustian tale of a man who stoops to publish love letters for money has mesmerizing, even dangerous qualities -- it has betrayals,...
+The Touchstone was written by Edith Wharton and first published in 1900, it was her very first novella written.
+This Faustian tale of a man who stoops to publish love letters for money has mesmerizing, even dangerous qualities, it has betrayals, gree...

 Edith Wharton (1862-1937), born Edith Newbold Jones, was an American novelist, short story writer, and designer.
 She combined her insider's view of America's privileged classes with a brilliant, natural wit to write humourous and incisive novels and ...